Skip to main content

 1. Optional: configure providers

-If you have configured Servercore and OpenStack providers, skip this step.
+If you have configured the Servercore and OpenStack providers, skip this step.

-3. Add Servercore and OpenStack providers to the file to configure the providers:
+3. Add the Servercore and OpenStack providers to the file for provider configuration:

 terraform {